-Here's a look at the life of Prime Minister Dmitry Medvedev of Russia.
+Here’s a look at the life of former Russian Prime Minister Dmitry Medvedev.
+He is currently the deputy chairman of the Russian Security Council.

 Birth date: September 14, 1965